RahulSinghGulia/PHYSICAL_Layer/README.md

 ## Future Work
 Consider potential extensions or improvements to the project, such as exploring additional encryption algorithms, optimizing the frequency hopping strategy, or enhancing the jamming detection mechanisms.

-## Installation Instructions
-If applicable, provide installation instructions for necessary libraries or dependencies to run the code.

-## Acknowledgments
-Mention any resources, tutorials, or collaborators that helped you with the project.